My 6 top tips for living in halls

 Hey, my name is Veva, and I’ve lived in halls for all three years of my course.
 Throughout these years, I’ve seen it all, so I’ve gathered my top tips to enjoy your stay, as well as make friendships and connections with other students.

-This my group of friends at the Costume Store.
-We do so many things together like studying, pizza and games nights or just hang out.
+This my friend group at the Costume Store.
+We do so many things together like studying, pizza & games nights or just hang out.

 When you live in halls, it is most likely that you will live in a shared flat, with communal spaces such as a kitchen and a living room.